derektypist/image-viewer/README.md

 As a user, when I click on the button with `id=next`, I expect to move on to the next image, unless this is the last image.
-If I am at the last image, I expect the button with `id=next` to be disabled.
+If I am at the last image, I expect the button with `id=next` to be disabled and hovering over this button does not change the background color.

 As a user, when I click on the button with `id=prev`, I expect to move on to the previous image, unless this is the first image.
-If I am at the first image, I expect the button with `id=prev` to be disabled.
+If I am at the first image, I expect the button with `id=prev` to be disabled and hovering over this button does not change the background color.

 As a user, if I am on the first image and I click the button with `id=next`, I expect the button with `id=prev` to be enabled.